Products, Services, and Data

 Treasure Valley High Capacity Transit Study

 - Main Street Station - Main Street Station in downtown Boise serves as a "hub" for various transportation services.
-The station provides multimodal connections, includes public transportation information, bicycle parking, a Boise Police Department substation, public art, restrooms, and retail space.
-Main Street Station is a subterraneous facility near the intersection of Main Street and Capitol Boulevard.
-Learn more about Main Street Station here.
+The station provides multimodal connections and includes public transportation information, bicycle parking, a Boise Police Department substation, public art, restrooms, and retail space.
+Main Street Station is a subterraneous facility near the intersection of Main and 8th Streets.

 - Downtown Boise Circulator - A circulator is a form of public transportation that connects primary destinations within and adjacent to a specific area.
-The City of Boise is conducting a study to evaluate potential routes, types of vehicles, and costs for a circulator in the downtown Boise area.
-Visit http://publicworks.cityofboise.org/circulator/ for more information.
+In 2017, the City of Boise conducted a study to evaluate potential routes, types of vehicles, and costs for a circulator in the downtown Boise area.
+Learn more.

 - Treasure Valley High Capacity Corridor - A high-capacity, fixed guideway transit service to connect Caldwell to Boise, and communities in between, has been identified as a future need for the valley.

-Treasure Valley High Capacity Transit Study Priority Corridor Phase 1 Alternatives Analysis (October 2009) (3.73MB)
+- Treasure Valley High Capacity Transit Study Priority Corridor Phase 1 Alternatives Analysis (October 2009)